Sanity Connect for Shopify

 npx @sanity/cli init --template shopify --project PROJECT_ID --dataset DATASET_NAME

-If you already have set up a studio and want to surface the product, variant and collection documents, then you can go to the reference studio's source code and copy the schema files from there.
+If you've already set up a studio instance and want to surface the product, variant, and collection documents, you can also install Sanity Connect for Shopify and the Shopify assets for Sanity Studio from the corresponding GitHub repositories.